Academia Allegro Vivo – Next Generation

 Futhermore releases are Mozart’s Clarinet concerto performed by Matthias Schorn, a world premiere of Flora Marlene Geisselbrecht and R. Strauss’ Metamorphosen Study for 23 solo strings.
 Quite recently the new double CD “Neue Horizonte” was presented with works of Dvořàk, Barber, Villa-Lobos, Strawinsky, Rota, Pleyel und Roussel.

-The latest release is a double CD with Mendelssohns Concert for piano, violin and orchestra, Dvořáks Serenade for strings and Orawa of Wojciech Kilar.
+A double CD with Mendelssohns Concert for piano, violin and orchestra, Dvořáks Serenade for strings and Orawa of Wojciech Kilar.
 A rarity worth listening also is the 4th Symphony of Gustav Mahler in a chamber ensemble version of Erwin Stein.